Women and Girls is one of The Salvation Army International Development UK's five areas of work.

 We are working with women around the world to ensure they have equal access to rights and opportunities, and the freedom to flourish.

-The Salvation Army in the United Kingdom and Ireland territory currently supports Gender Justice projects in Argentina, Bangladesh and South Africa.
+The Salvation Army in the United Kingdom and Ireland territory currently supports projects for Women and Girls in Bangladesh and South Africa.

 Areas of Work